transeptorlabs/smarthub-snap/CONTRIBUTING.md

-# Contributing to ERC-4337 Relayer Snap
+# Contributing to SmartHub Snap

 ## Why Contribute

-ERC-4337 Relayer Snap is an open source project that welcomes contributions from anyone in the community.
+SmartHub Snap is an open source project that welcomes contributions from anyone in the community.
 By contributing to this project, you can:

 - Help improve the quality of the software for everyone who uses it.
 - Learn new skills and gain experience working on a real-world project.